 Look Into Free Activities on Campus Before Spending

-In the beginning of college, I always assumed the free activities that my university sponsored would always be lame.
+At the beginning of college, I always assumed the free activities that my university-sponsored would always be lame.
 Instead, I went out with friends and spent unnecessarily.

 Whoever told me “college is the best four years of your life” definitely wasn’t lying.
 I loved every minute of college – from the football games to the late nights studying to having one (or five) too many drinks.

 If you are about to go to college or have recently started, first off, I am extremely jealous.
 It really does go by too fast.
 Enjoy it while you have it because before you know it, you’ll be in the “real world” like me.